potatoman2023/DynamoScripts/DynamoGraphs/Rename Views/README.md

 #  Rename Views

-- Collected Graph I believe - Need to check
+- Collected Graph
+- Rename the selected views by adding prefix/suffix or replace texts
+- Recommend to run this in Dynamo Player mode
+- Require Springs and Clockwork package